FlavScents AInsights Entry for Methyl Anthranilate (CAS: 134-20-3)

 3. Natural Occurrence & Formation

-Methyl anthranilate naturally occurs in various fruits, including grapes, strawberries, and oranges.
-It is also found in certain flowers like jasmine and tuberose.
-The compound can be biosynthesized in plants through the shikimate pathway, where it serves as a volatile compound for attracting pollinators.
-Its presence in natural sources qualifies it for "natural flavor" designation under certain regulatory frameworks.
+Methyl anthranilate occurs naturally in various fruits, including grapes, oranges, and strawberries.
+It is also found in certain flowers, such as jasmine and tuberose.
+The compound can be formed through the esterification of anthranilic acid with methanol.
+Its presence in natural sources allows it to be classified under "natural flavor" or "natural fragrance" designations, depending on the extraction and processing methods used.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs